 There are four main customer segmentation models that should form the focus of any marketing plan.

-The four types of segmentation are Demographic, Psychographic Geographic, and Behavioral.
-These are common examples of how businesses can segment their market.
+For example, the four types of segmentation are Demographic, Psychographic Geographic, and Behavioral.
+These are common examples of how businesses can segment their market by gender, age, lifestyle etc.

 Let’s explore what each of them means for your business.